Price Tier | Normal Tier (For Malaysian Citizens) | New flat Rate of 4% (For Non-Citizens and Foreign-Owned Companies) | Difference |

 To provide a rough illustration of the cost comparison between buying and renting, we will be using a Buy vs Rent calculator.

-Let’s say you have decided to buy an RM560,000 condominium unit in Casa Tropicana, Selangor.
+Let’s say you have decided to buy an RM620,000 condominium unit in Casa Tropicana, Selangor.
 To commit, you will have to pay:

-• Monthly instalments of roughly RM2,500.
+- Monthly instalments of roughly RM2,745.
 This is calculated based on the following terms: a 30-year loan tenure at 4.25% interest and a 10% down payment. *Note: The interest rates of current mortgage products vary between 4.0-4.5%, hence we will be taking the average which is 4.25%.

-Meanwhile, if you rent the same unit, it will cost you RM2,100 per month.
-To commit, you will have to fork out: A deposit of RM5,750 (equivalent to 2.5 monthly rent)
+Meanwhile, if you rent the same unit, it will cost you RM2,500 per month.
+To commit, you will have to fork out: A deposit of RM6,250 (equivalent to 2.5 monthly rent).

 This Buy Vs Rent Calculator assumes the following:

-After 8 years, your total cost of homeownership (down payment, housing loan, property taxes, etc.) for an RM565,000 home in Malaysia would be RM904,654.
-Renting leaves you with RM654,905 in your pocket (including money not spent on a down payment).
+After 7 years, your total cost of homeownership (down payment, mortgage, taxes, etc.) for a RM620,000 home in Malaysia would be RM957,125.
+Renting leaves you with RM698,836 in your pocket (including the money you didn’t spend on a down payment).

-Property Gain: After 8 years, if you buy, your home will have RM233,423 in equity (available to you when you sell).
-However, if you instead rent and invest your downpayment and the other money saved, at a 4% return rate it will earn around RM30,974 in 8 years.
+Property Gain: After 7 years, if you buy, your home will have RM226,578 in equity (available to you when you sell).
+However, if you instead rent and invest your down payment and the other money you save, at a 4% return rate it will earn around RM25,987 in 7 years.

-Looking at your gross costs, equity and investment potential, it will be better for you to buy than rent if you plan to live in your home for more than 8 years.
-Thus, we recommend that you only purchase a home that you are certain will suit you and your family’s needs for the longer term.
-Purchasers who plan to upgrade in 5 years or less have to keep RPGT in mind as well.
+Looking at your gross costs, equity and investment potential, it’s better for you to buy than rent if you plan to live in your home more than 7 years.

 Do note that this is just one example.
 Property selling and rental prices could differ greatly by housing types, property age and across different locations.
 You should play around with the Buy vs Rent calculator to gauge if it makes sense to purchase your own piece of real estate now.